What This Covers

 Marital Deduction

-The marital deduction is a provision in U.S. tax law that allows unlimited transfers of assets between spouses free of federal estate and gift taxes, as long as the receiving spouse is a U.S. citizen.
+A U.S. tax provision that allows spouses to transfer unlimited assets to each other without paying federal estate or gift taxes, as long as the receiving spouse is a U.S. citizen.

 Pour-Over Will

-An instrument that ensures that property not previously transferred into a revocable living trust will be transferred into the trust at the Grantor’s death.
+A legal document that directs any property not already titled in a revocable trust to be transferred into the trust at death.

 Powers of Appointment